-An Outstanding and Diverse Student Body
+• An Outstanding and Diverse Student Body

-The Baylor School of Social Work is small by choice, with a student body of about 175.
-Many of our B.S.W. students choose the five-year B.S.W./M.S.W. program, staying an additional 12 months after completing the B.S.W. to obtain their master's degree.
+The Baylor School of Social Work is small by choice, with a student body of about 240.
+Many of our BSW students choose the five-year BSW/MSW program, staying an additional 10 months after completing the BSW to obtain their master's degree.
 We limit the size of our programs so that faculty can provide the individual engagement with students that sets Baylor apart from other schools of social work.
 You will discover a strong sense of caring and community in the School of Social Work.
 You will build lifelong friendships, not only with classmates but also with faculty members.
-And you'll have plenty of opportunities to participate in service projects and research that will enable you to keep your calling kindled and put what you are learning into practice.
-We are one of the most national programs at Baylor, with 40 percent of our graduate students coming from outside of Texas last year.
+And you will have plenty of opportunities to participate in service projects and research that will enable you to keep your calling kindled and put what you are learning into practice.